 - The first meal break of the workday was not waived.

-What happens if you can’t relieve the employee to take the meal break?
+If you can’t relieve the employee to take the meal break:

 Employees can take on-duty meal periods only in certain (limited) circumstances.
 For an on-duty meal break to be considered legally compliant, it must meet all of the following conditions: